Durgasriniharika/Durgasriniharika/README.md

 🎯 I’m aiming to secure a position at a highly reputed company where I can innovate and grow.

-📫 Reach me through my portfolio here.
+📫 Reach me through my portfolio here

 😄 Pronouns: she/her